redstrate/redstrate.com/content/blog/dc-foss/index.md

 ![A poster of Elon Musk, consisting of a stylized portrait of his face with the text: "I AM STEALING FROM YOU.".
 This poster near the Department of Education, and the Department of Health and Human Services.](stupidface.webp)

+**Update 3/14/25**: It soon after I posted this, the maintainers of GrapheneOS have been doing tons of work on the location service.
+I'm happy to report that my location locks *so much quicker* now, so I suppose this isn't an issue anymore.
+It also works better indoors!

 [^1]: Even things like the Wikipedia blurbs were saved, which were neat to read.
 [^2]: I don't consider that to be a real problem though, it's only because I was contributing data at the time.